torockel/infer/README.md

 Other resources are available in the package vignettes\!
 See `vignette("observed_stat_examples")` for more examples like the one above, and `vignette("infer")` for discussion of the underlying principles of the package design.
+The `"infer"` vignette is also available as an interactive `learnr` lesson available by running `learnr::run_tutorial("infer", package = "infer")`.